ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/index.md

 # Home

 !!! warning
     This model uses components and science configurations from the UK Met Office (UKMO), and as such are license restricted.
 This means the associated repositories are required to be private.
-If you would like to be granted access to these repositories, please get in touch **where?**.
+If you would like to be granted access to these repositories, please get in touch [on the forum](https://forum.access-hive.org.au/t/request-access-to-am3-configurations-draft/5580/15).

 Welcome to the documentation for the [ACCESS-AM3 model configurations](https://github.com/ACCESS-NRI/access-am3-configs)!

 !!! warning
     This documentation is still under construction.
-It will be improved during the alpha testing.
+It will be developed during the alpha testing.
 We welcome any [contributions](/contributing).

 ## ACCESS-AM3 Documentation Overview